Jessica

 Pros and cons of declaring bankruptcy

-Filing bankruptcy gives you a fresh financial start as it helps to eliminate or restructure your debts so that you can manage your finances well.
-However, when you file chapter 7, it hurts your credit score.
+Filing bankruptcy gives you a fresh financial start and helps to eliminate or restructure your debts so you can manage your finances well.
+However, when you file Chapter 7, it hurts your credit score.
 But Chapter 13 has a positive effect on your score as you can repay all or part of your debts.
 Thus, bankruptcy isn't always bad.
-What's important is to understand how bankruptcy works and which chapter would suit you the best.
+What's important is to understand how bankruptcy works and which Chapter would suit you the best.

 Related Articles